-Similar to alternative D, it is possible that potential relocation activities could cause additional disturbance to soundscapes during the process of capturing and relocating ungulates and driving animals to release sites under alternative E.
+Similar to alternative D, it is possible that potential relocation activities could cause additional disturbance to soundscapes during the process of driving animals to adjacent lands under alternative E.

 Although the expansion and enhancement of lethal removal techniques under alternative E would be implemented with the goal of increasing the efficiency and cost effectiveness of ungulate management, the expansion of non-lethal techniques would counteract this to some extent.
 However, because volunteers would not be used during direct reduction efforts under alternative E, it is expected that the NPS would reach the desired conditions, and therefore fully realize beneficial impacts, more quickly than under alternative D, but less quickly than under alternative C.